georgetegral/ensuring-quality-releases/README.md

 We are ready to run the Provision stage of our pipeline.

+## Create Postman Test Suites
+For this part we will use Postman and Newman

 ## Create a Selenium test for a website
 For the next part of the project we will explain our tests that can be found on the selenium-test.py file.